 Legacy planning is the process of deciding what you want your legacy to be and making that happen.
 You can start legacy planning at any phase of your life, but it is often best to start when you are young so you can work over the course of your life to create your chosen legacy.
 Your legacy planning process may include:

 - Wealth building and asset protection so you can grow a nest egg.
-You want to be able to leave wealth to charities and/or to family and friends and Thompson Law, Prof. L.L.C. helps you to make smart financial choices to build the kind of wealth you need to make a difference in people’s lives.
+You want to be able to leave wealth to charities and/or to family and friends and Thompson Law, PLLC. helps you to make smart financial choices to build the kind of wealth you need to make a difference in people’s lives.

 - Building and protecting a business or family farm.
 Creating a thriving business or building a strong family farm can allow you to create something that exists well beyond your lifespan and that provides an income and purpose for future generations.
 An experienced attorney can help with business planning, asset protection for farm and business owners, and succession planning for the transfer of your company or farmland.